johnhenry/antisocial-network/readme.md

 Orchestrate a hive-mind of agents to do your bidding via at ("@") mentions, hashtag ("#") tool calls, and slash ("/") commands.

-Agents can use these tools as well to create deep conversations with each other.
+Agents can use these tools and create deep conversations with each other.

 ## Getting started